 I am testing this card in my new 12700K based testbed, which admittedly makes direct comparisons to my earlier data harder to make, but for most video editors, any A-series GPU will be more than sufficient for their needs, and it really comes down to finding a good deal.
 Unless you are manipulating huge 3D models, (in which case GPU memory should dictate your selection) you are probably not going to see a huge performance difference in editing applications.
 My battery of benchmark tests in the Adobe applications return very similar performance across all of NVidia’s Ampere generation cards.

 One other benefit over the GeForce cards, is the option to use the RTX Desktop manager, and the new RTX Experience software.
 This replaces Quadro Experience, as the professional version of NVidia’s popular GeForce Experience utility.
-While it can keep your drivers up to date, the feature I think is most valuable is the option to do desktop screen captures at up to 8K resolution, and more significantly with support for HDR.
+While it can keep your drivers up to date, the feature I think is most valuable is the option to do desktop screen captures at up to 8K resolution, like with my Dell UP3218K monitor, and more significantly for most people, with support for HDR.
 This is a big deal to me as I try to make tutorials about HDR editing, and previous versions either didn’t support capturing from certain applications, or tagged the output files incorrectly, making it harder to edit them in Premiere.

 So there are a lot of options available in the professional series of cards of the Ampere generation, which should be a benefit to the end user both in terms of maximizing value and availability, after years of that being a key issue in the GPU space, courtesy of crypto-currency mining demand.
 And any of these cards could be highly recommended to any video editor or VFX artist.
 One benefit of stepping up to the dual slot solution in the A4500 is that it should run quieter than the single slot A4000 at full load, which may be a factor for some editors who have their workstations in close proximity to their listening environments.
 But any of the A-series (formerly Quadro) cards will work great in the Adobe apps, as well as most other NLEs.